 Urge your employer to observe Juneteenth

 Even though the federal government is now on board, there are still countless organizations that do not mark Juneteenth as a paid holiday for staff.
-In fact, 26 U.S. states have yet to adopt Juneteenth as a paid public holiday.
+In addition, only 28 states legally recognize Juneteenth as a public holiday.

-If your employer is one that did not make the decision to celebrate Juneteenth this year, that means you have a whole year ahead of you to make your case.
-Here some suggestions to get started:
+If your employer is one that did not make the decision to celebrate Juneteenth this year, that means you have a whole year ahead of you to make the case.
+Here are some suggestions to get started:

 - Get your co-workers on board: It will be harder for your employer to put your request on the back burner if multiple people speak out.
 Join voices with colleagues to make your message heard.